Ixcatl/fables_novasophonia/docs/core/items.rst

       - alloy metal, precious metal
     * - Gold
       - 50☼
       - The classic symbol of wealth.
-Gold's rarity makes it valuable on its own, but its vibrant color and lustre have been the source of many wars.
+Gold's rarity makes it valuable on its own, but its vibrant color and lustre have made it the source of many wars.
       - base metal, precious metal
     * - Platinum
       - 250☼